 Children must be accompanied by an adult at all times;

-the Museums requires at least one adult per five children
+the Museums requires at least one adult per four children

 Mark your calendars now for our annual Museum Day celebration, Saturday, September 6, from 10am–4:30pm.
 This year at Museum Day, it’s high-flying fun at Anniston Museum, while Berman Museum has gone to the dogs!

 The Sky’s the Limit!
 At Anniston Museum of Natural History as we host two great performances of the incredible Wings to Soar bird of prey program at 11am and 1pm in the Museum Auditorium.
 John Stokes and Dale Kernahan have been caring for and educating audiences with birds of prey for a combined 58 years.
 They have a tremendous passion for the welfare of these majestic birds, and the overall health of the natural world.
 Seating will be on a first-come, first-served basis.
 Doors will open for seating ten minutes prior to each performance.
 You can visit John and Dale online at www.soarsouth.org.
 The Wings to Soar program at Museum Day is made possible by the Kiwanis Child One Priority Grant.
 The Museum Day fun continues in Anniston Museum’s Exhibit Halls before and after the programs.
 Look for Discovery Stations inside the galleries, where you can learn more about Birds of Prey.
+There’s even more to do outdoors, on Anniston Museum’s front lawn, where children age 6 and under can explore the Animal Kingdom Maze and Slide.
 Make a day of it with the family.
+Make a day of it with the family.
 You don’t even need to leave for lunch–just purchase a meal or snack from one of our great vendors.
-Smoke-N-Hot BBQ will be on site with savory BBQ plates and sandwiches, and Kona Ice will be selling tall, cool cups of finely shaved, flavored ice, soft as snow on a hot summer’s day.
+Baby Boy’s BBQ will be on site with savory BBQ plates and sandwiches, and Kona Ice will be selling tall, cool cups of finely shaved, flavored ice, soft as snow on a hot summer’s day.
 More than just a Kona … it’s an experience.
 Kona Ice generously supports the Museum by giving back a percentage of all sales of shaved ice during Museum Day, so, enjoy the fun, then cool off with some summer snow!

 Meanwhile, next door at Berman Museum, we’ll have a howling good time with the incredible dogs of AMK9 Academy!
 AMK9 Academy will do live demonstrations with their amazing dogs, showing their training process, and showcasing their canine partners’ skills and abilities.
 Auburn University’s College of Medicine has invested years of research developing the patent pending Vapor Wake program—a strong, capable detection tool in the fight against terrorism.
 AMK9 Academy dogs will occupy an important place on the front-lines of national security.
 Watch as AMK9 handlers lead their dogs through a fun and informative demonstration of terror-fighting techniques.
 One of the most impressive parts of the AMK9 Academy program is that these amazing dogs are trained right here in our community, then sent throughout the United States to work sporting events, transit systems, sea ports, airports and presidential inaugurations.
 That’s really “putting on the dog!”
 Admission to the AMK9 demo is free, but seating is limited.
 Demonstrations will be held at at 12:00pm (noon) and 2pm.
 Doors will open at 11:45am and 1:45pm, repectively, for each demonstration.
 Staff of AMK9 will be available in the Museum Lobby from 11-12:00pm and 1-2pm to answer questions about their dogs and their mission.
 For more information visit www.AMK9Academy.com.